hotwire-django/hotwire-django-realworld/README.md

 # hotwire-django-realworld

 A RealWorld Django app using Turbo.
 See [RealWorld](https://github.com/gothinkster/realworld).
+A live demo is [hosted on Heroku](https://hotwire-django-realworld.herokuapp.com/)

 ## Install